atelierbram/Base2Tone/README.md

 ---

 #### Infini Font
 [Infini](http://www.cnap.graphismeenfrance.fr/infini/en/), by [Sandrine Nugue](//www.sandrinenugue.com/), is the font being used [in the demo site](http://base2t.one).
 Infini is a public commission of the National Centre for Visual Arts on the occasion of “Graphisme en France 2014”.
-The type family is available for free under a Creative Commons Attribution-NoDerivs 2.0 Generic license
+The type family is available for free under a [Creative Creative Commons Attribution-No Derivative Works 3.0 Unported](http://creativecommons.org/licenses/by-nd/3.0/)

 ---